elan-ev/opencast-bigbluebutton-integration/post-archive/README.md

     `/usr/local/bigbluebutton/core/scripts/post_archive/oc_modules`
 - In the script `post_archive.rb`, change the global variables in the "opencast configuration":
 	- In `post_archive.rb`, change the variable `$oc_server` to point to your Opencast installation
-	- Also change `$oc_user` and `oc_password` to a user of your opencast installation that is allowed to ingest (e.g.
+	- Also change `$oc_user` and `oc_password` to a user of your opencast installation that is allowed to ingest (e.g. ROLE_ADMIN)
-	  ROLE_ADMIN)
 		- Alternatively, you can use ROLE_CAPTURE_AGENT for more restricted access rights
+	- When using with any Opencast version earlier than 9.1: Set `$addWebcamTracks` to `false`.
 	- Change the remaining options how you like.
-    - When using with Opencast 9.1 (or higher): Remove the following line from `post_archive.rb` to enable webcam support.
-      `break   # Stop after first iteration to only send first webcam file found.
-TODO: Teach Opencast to deal with webcam file`

 - Disable the process and publish steps by calling: `sudo bbb-record --disable presentation`
 - Ensure BBB is configured for recording.
 In `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties` the parameter `disableRecordingDefault` should be set to false.